ggbaker/personalSite/content/web-appendices/info-consumer-theory/index.md

                         0.149026                 0.051485

 In this particular example, we can see that it is in fact the composite has a *higher* least precision than the sum of least precisions of its parts.

 # Plotting "indifference curves"

 In particular, at large samples, two bundles of samples will perform equally if they have equal least precision.
 Information value at large samples is ordinally equivalent to

 $$
 v(n_1, n_2) \simeq (n_1+n_2)\beta_\omega
 $$

 where $\beta_\omega$ is the least precision dichotomy for a bundle that is composed of $\omega$ fraction of samples from $n_1$.
 Furthermore, we can breakdown $\beta_\omega$ into component precisions:

 $$
 \beta_\omega=\omega\beta_{\omega 1}+(1-\omega)\beta_{\omega 2}
 $$

 where $\beta_{\omega i}$ is $-\log M_i(\tau_\omega)$, is the negative log of the LLR MGF for the composite's worst-case state pair, evaluated at the composite's minimizer.
 We can then write

 $$
 v(n_1, n_2) \simeq n_1\beta_{\omega 1} + n_2\beta_{\omega 2}
 $$

 Heuristically, then it seems like the MRS between two samples at any bundle with $\omega$ fraction from $\mathcal{E}_1$ must then be the ratio of the component precisions.
-(For small subsititutions, relative to total sample size, the fraction of samples from each source doesn't change much, so the component precisions don't change much.)
+(For small substitutions, relative to total sample size, the fraction of samples from each source doesn't change much, so the component precisions don't change much.)

 Additionally, since the value is a min of a sums of precisions, there will be kinks when the least-precision state pair changes.

 Of course, samples are fundamentally discrete so there is no MRS. In the paper, I formally define a notion of asymptotic MRS, which basically defines the slope of the boundary between upper and lower contour sets.
-For the purpose of interpretting things here, it works well enough to just pretend samples are divisible.
+For the purpose of interpreting things here, it works well enough to just pretend samples are divisible.

 First, note that the component precisions only depend on the fraction of the bundle from each source (info value is homothetic).
 First, I compute the component precision for a given composite factor $\omega$.

 ```python